timothyhull/100daysofcode/days/_31/README.md

 ### :notebook: 9/22/21

+- Watched videos 1-2
 - Logging improves observability.
-- The Python `Logger` module is a simple to use module for log files.
+- The Python `Logbook` module is a simple to use module for log files.
   - 3rd party module, installable with `pip`.
-  - Alternative to the `logging` module in the Python Standard Library.
+    - `pip install logbook`
   - Created by **Armin Ronacher**, the creator of the `Flask` web application framework.

+- Alternative is the `logging` module in the Python Standard Library.
   - `Logger` Offers more flexibility that the `logging` module.
   - Has built-in notifiers that can send log messages to a mobile phone, desktop computer, etc.

+- Logging Levels:
+  - `critical` – for errors that lead to termination
+  - `error` – for errors that occur, but are handled
+  - `warning` – for exceptional circumstances that might not be errors
+    - `warn` - an alias for `warning`
+  - `notice` – for non-error messages you usually want to see
+  - `info` – for messages you usually don’t want to see
+  - `debug` – for debug messages

+- Alternatively, there is the `log()` method that takes the logging level (string or integer) as an argument.

+- Other Logging Levels:
+  - `fatal`
+  - `notset`
+  - `trace`

 ---

 ### :notebook: 9/23/21

+- Watched video 3.
--
+- Reviewed logger syntax.

+---

+### :notebook: 9/24/21

+- Reviewed notes and Jupyter notebook.
+- Revised notes from videos 1-2 (9/22/21)